YonyDuberry/Foma-Rarity/README.md

 apply link : https://fomorarity.com/guild.php <br>
 （If you have applied for a guild, email your address to isaacsonqnfihb@gmail.com , we'll show it here.）

-# Foma-Rarity
-it's a solidity contract of fomo rarity every function has a Independent file

 # safe math.sol
 it's safe for digital processing